 EKRA is one of many governmental initiatives designed to deal with the opioid crisis.
 Its restrictions are more stringent than those of the Anti-Kickback Statute (AKS).
-EKRA contains numerous complex aspects, but its core provisions are:
+EKRA contains many complex aspects, but its core provisions are:

-- EKRA prohibits the solicitation, payment or acceptance of any remuneration (such as a kickback, bribe, or rebate) for referring a patient to a laboratory, treatment facility or recovery home.
+- EKRA prohibits the solicitation, payment or acceptance of any remuneration (such as a kickback, bribe or rebate) for referring a patient to a laboratory, treatment facility or recovery home.

 - It applies to both employees and contractors.

 - There are exceptions when the amount of compensation or payment does not vary based on the: